DorienHuijser/dorienhuijser.github.io/pages/pages-root-folder/index.md

   image_fullwidth: home.jpg
 widget1:
   title: "What I do"
-  url: '/what-i-do/'
+  url: "/what-i-do/"
   image: bridgesq.jpg
-  text: 'Read more about what I do.'
+  text: "Read more about what I do."
 widget2:
   title: "Testimonials"
-  url: '/testimonials/'
+  url: "/testimonials/"
-  text: 'Who better to say stuff about me than... <em>not me</em>?
-Read what others say about me on this page.'
+  text: "Who better to say stuff about me than... <em>not me</em>?
+Read what others say about me on this page."
   image: talkingsq.jpg
 widget3:
   title: "CV"
-  url: '/cv/'
+  url: "/cv/"
   image: nov2020_squarebw2.jpg
-  text: 'Checkout all my qualifications and work experience here.'
+  text: "Checkout all my qualifications and work experience here."
 # Use the call for action to show a button on the frontpage
 # To style the button in different colors, use no value
 # to use the main color or success, alert or secondary.